 Things to note:

 - ...
-It's important to allow the Submitter of ticket role view rights though.
+It's important to allow the 'Submitter' of the ticket role view rights though.
 This means if a user creates a new ticket, they can see it, along with any others that they created themselves.

-- Managers can handle tickets, meaning that tickets can be assigned to any individuals within this role.
+- 'Managers' can handle tickets, meaning that tickets can be assigned to any individual within this role.

 - Additionally, they can update the status of tickets.
 A user in the 'All Staff' role would be able to see the status of any ticket they've submitted, but not change it.